Edited by: Keri Stooksbury

 Once you’re armed with your rental properties and dates of travel, you’ll need to call Wyndham Rewards directly at 866-996-7937.
 You’ll then be transferred over to a representative who can check your dates and assist with booking.

-However, recent reports have indicated that there is now a dedicated phone line specifically for Vacasa bookings — 800-441-1034 — which should be your first line of attack before resorting to Wyndham Rewards’ offered number (if only to lessen the number of transfers you’ll endure).
+However, there’s actually a dedicated phone line specifically for Vacasa bookings — 800-441-1034 — which should be your first line of attack before resorting to Wyndham Rewards’ offered number (if only to lessen the number of transfers you’ll endure).

 During your phone call, you’ll provide all your information to the agent.
 They can see blackout dates on their system and will be able to tell you if the property you like has availability.